 Tell ‘Em, Jesus.

-Have you ever been in church listening to the Pastor preach and started thinking, “Hmmm, I hope my husband is paying attention” or “Ooooh, I wish my friend was here to hear this message”?
+Have you ever been in church listening to the Pastor preach and started thinking, “Hmmm, I hope my husband is paying attention.”
+Or, have you ever thought, “Ooooh, I wish my friend was here to hear this message”?

 Have you ever tapped your spouse on the leg when the Pastor says something that you think they need to hear?